Daniel J. Frey

 To wish for and to want anything better for your life is a sin against the will of God.

-A poor person wanting to have money.
+A poor person wants to have money.

 Sin.